ArvidAnderson/Electron-CryptoPrices/README.md

 # Glanze @ Crypto

 This is small project is an application made for have a quick glanze at the crypto prices.
 You can select from different cryptos which then will be added to your watchlist.

+## Storage/Database

-The application saves your added crypto to a json file using the [electron-store](https://github.com/sindresorhus/electron-store) module.
+The application saves the cryptos you added to your watchlist to a json file using the [electron-store](https://github.com/sindresorhus/electron-store) module.
 The json file is located in your userdata directory for example on windows in your appdata folder.
+This acts as an local database.

 ## Security